 The marbled lobby with its dramatic fireplace is surprisingly large, and this spaciousness is a general feature of the hotel, from the extensive grounds to the roomy suites and guest rooms, many of them “double/doubles” (with two queen sized beds).
-It is well known as a business hotel (and a former winner of our Business Hotel of the Year Award) and the décor may feel a little corporate but it’s undeniably comfortable with all manner of luxury, including individual ‘climate control’ (heating and air conditioning), and separate bath and walk-in showers.
+It is well known as a business hotel and it’s extremely comfortable with all manner of luxury, including individual ‘climate control’ (heating and air conditioning), and separate bath and walk-in showers.

 Alongside two championship golf courses the hotel also boasts a lovely heated pool and Jacuzzi that enjoy natural light from a huge floor-to-ceiling window.
 The small gym and award-winning spa get much use from golfers, holidaymakers and business travellers.
 The hotel has marked out walking and jogging paths around its grounds and there are bikes to borrow should you wish to explore the lush green estate.

-While UK and American golf visitors may be down in recent years, it’s a plus for families who have become a big priority for the resort.
+While mainly a golf resort, families have also become a priority for the resort in recent years.
 Much investment has been made to deliver an excellent secluded and gated playground, a new indoor playroom with toddlers’ zone and an older kids playroom where complementary movies, console games and popcorn are available.

 Family packages at Druids Glen are surprisingly keenly priced for a hotel of this calibre and there are numerous items built in which ease the pain for parents.
 Alongside welcome packs and seasonal holiday activities there’s a special kids’ menu, for example, and children under 12 eat free.
 The restaurant also features a special kids buffet during school holidays, making a family break here relaxing and good value.